ripadev/dotfiles/README.md

 # My Simple Desktop configuration with suckless software
 First, make sure u understand how window manager work, especially dwm.
 The desktop configuration contains `dwm`, `dmenu`, `dwmblock`, and `st` ready to be installed.
-to install the whole thing you just run the `install.sh` script.
+to install the whole thing you just run the `install.sh` script (Recommended after reinstalling Arch Linux, or you will need to configure it yourself).
 to start dwm just type `startx` in terminal and hit enter.

 ##Patch Installed